openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions_students.rst

 ###############################################

-Course discussions give you the opportunity to start conversations with other students, ask questions of the course team, and participate in the course community.
+Course discussions give you the opportunity to start conversations with other learners, ask questions of the course team, and participate in the course community.
 If you have not previously participated in an online discussion forum, see the introductory :ref:`"anatomy"<Anatomy of edX Course Discussions>` section.